JamieMenard/pymesh_microwebsrv2_chat/README.md

 # pymesh_microwebsrv2_chat

+Ah, further update, multicast the way I have it written is just broken.
+It somehow locks up all nodes.
+Said I was a hack.
+Rewriting things to go back to sending individual messages to a preset list of nodes.
+Slower, and means hard coded nodes, but was more stable.

 UNSTABLE IF ALL NODES ARE NOT DIRECT NEIGHBORS OF LEADER Not exactly sure what's happening, but sending multicast messages Over more then one hop borks things.